sdnfv/openNetVM/docs/NF_Dev.md

 }
 ```

-Additionally, a developer can run the [config python script](../examples/config.py) to launch linear or circular chains of multiple example NFs from a JSON config file.
-An example config file can be found [here](../examples/example_chain.json).
-In the config file, a user can specify a number of seconds for the chain to run before shutdown with the global "TTL".
-If no timeout is specified, the chain will run until a raised error or a manual shutdown (Ctrl + C).
+Additionally, a developer can run the [config python script](../examples/config.py) to deploy multiple network functions, including linear or circular chains of multiple NFs, from a JSON config file.
+An example config file can be found [here](../examples/example_nf_deploy.json).
+In the config file, a user can specify a number of seconds for the NFs to run before shutdown with the global "TTL".
+If no timeout is specified, the NFs will run until a raised error or a manual shutdown (Ctrl + C).
-When the NF Chain is launched, if the user specifies a directory name with the global "directory", a directory will be created (if it does not already exist) with the user-specified name.
+When the NFs are launched, if the user specifies a directory name with the global "directory", a directory will be created (if it does not already exist) with the user-specified name.
 If a global "directory-prefix" is specified, a directory will be created with the specified prefix + timestamp.
 If no directory name or prefix is specified, the default name of the created directory will the be the timestamp.
 Output from each NF will be continuously written to the corresponding log text file within the created or pre-existing directory.
 Format of the log file name is as follows: "log-NF name-instance ID".
 To track the output of a NF:

 ```
 tail -f <logfile name>